Rakshak (album): Songs written for Rakshak (2021-2022)

 The first single written for the album, "Gaddaar", was released on 9 November 2021 and features political commentary, exploring "how politicians rely on dishing out hate in order to gain votes and raise their political standing, and how one can rebel to break the cycle" while advocating for the separation of church and state.

 The second single and video, "Aaj", came out on 24 January 2022.
 The video was shot in Munnar, Kerala, and the band faced a handful of difficulties while doing it, including bad weather, denial of permission for shooting, leeches and accidents with drones.

 The final single released from the album, "Dana-Dan", harshly views rape culture and patriarchy.
 The band states:

 "Dana Dan" is a graphic commentary on sexual assault and the need to eliminate it.
 It begins with the reflexive, almost homicidal rage we feel when we hear about these crimes, before moving on to a more level headed call to arms.
 It culminates in a gentle appeal for all of us to reflect on the role we play in creating a world where atrocities of this nature are committed and to work towards eliminating it altogether.

+“Dana-Dan” was also featured in Dev Patel’s film Monkey Man.